Beyond the Black Rainbow: Criticism of "Baby Boomers" of the 1960s and the conservative backlash of the 1980s

-Reception
+Reception and legacy

 Cosmatos noted that critical reception of the film was originally "kind of muted, even downright negative" at first, but it began picking up better reviews after Tribeca 2011.

 The film has an approval rating of 61% on Rotten Tomatoes based on 36 reviews and an average score of 6.30/10.
 Negative reviews focused generally on the surreal inscrutability of the plot and accusations of shallow pastiche; Tony Norman of the Pittsburgh Post-Gazette called it "all ambiance and no substance", and Joe Neumaier of The New York Daily News called it a boring failure.
 Mark Feeney of The Boston Globe cited the atmosphere "that's impressively sustained – until it becomes oppressive, then pointless, then laughable," with the concept better suited to a short film.
 Some mixed reviews, like William Goss of MSN, praised the film's surreal atmosphere and synth score, despite finding it "not my cup of crazy", while Marjorie Baumgarten of the Austin Chronicle cited the movie as inexplicable and incomprehensible, though praising the visuals.
 Jeannette Catsoulis of The New York Times also gave a mixed review, highlighting the appeal to fans of midnight movies.
-Lou Lumenick of The New York Post called it "the movie equivalent of gazing at a lava lamp for nearly two hours."

 Positive reviews highlighted the cult appeal, such as Matt Singer of Time Out, who welcomed the return of challenging, surreal midnight movies.
 Alison Willmore of The A.V.
 Club rated it B+, praising its style and daring form.
 Don R. Lewis of Film Threat also praised the film, saying, "As a cinema fan I was blown away at the control and attention to detail Cosmatos showed."